RedisLabs/redislabs-docs/content/rs/_index.md

 weight: 10
 alwaysopen: false
 ---
-This documentation covers both Redis Enterprise Software and 4.5 and 5.0.
+This documentation covers both Redis Enterprise Software 4.5 and 5.0.
 Anything that is not explicitly marked for 5.0, applies to 4.5 release as well.<!--more-->